I would like to Donate:

 ➤ How does joining the Shark Trust help protect sharks?
 Where does my membership money go?

 Your money is used to help support our campaigns and enables us to continue our work towards ensuring the protection and future of the world’s chondricthyan fishes.
-The Trust is delighted to be able to say only 5% of its income is used for administration and governance of the charity.
+The Trust is delighted to be able to say that approximately 5% of its income is used for administration and governance of the charity.
 This is amazing and means your money goes where it is intended, shark conservation.

 ➤ I’d like to use an image I’ve seen on your website